ndugger-archive/vorge-engine/README.md

 This is still in *extremely* early development.
 Nothing special to see, yet...

-The *MyCoolGame* file/directory is a fake project, used for development.
+The **foo** file/directory is a fake project, used for development.